“The strength of the team is each individual member. The strength of each member is the team.”

 April, 2019 | The Glencoe Compass

 Carol handles the administrative and paralegal duties throughout your mediation process including but not limited to initial screening, scheduling, preparation of agreements and balance sheets, calculation of support and maintenance, correspondence and file maintenance.
 In addition, she is responsible for billing and preparing monthly statements for the clients.
 Carol has been with Alternative Strategies, Inc. since 2013.
 Previously, she had been Executive Director of the 112 Education Foundation, a local non-profit organization.
-Carol also serves as a member of the Board of Trustees at North Shore Congregation Israel in Glencoe and a Trustee of the Highland Park Library Board in Highland Park.
+Carol also serves as a President of the Highland Park Library Board in Highland Park.

 Sybil is a CPA who has had her own accounting practice for more than 10 years.
 As a financial neutral, Sybil has extensive experience working with couples throughout the mediation process.
 She specializes in assisting divorcing couples understand the tax implications of their settlement.
 This may include working with each party on their individual tax returns in order to minimize the family tax burden post-divorce as well as assisting with the calculations of income shares before and after support.
 She also works with Marjorie on post-divorce true up analysis.
 Additionally, she is often asked to review a couple’s balance sheet in order to make a recommendation on the asset division and the respective tax implication.